olvaffe/olv-notes/distros/cros/ec.md

     - the 512KB flash is divided into two (16 KB RO, 228KB RW, 12KB NVMEM)
   - Cr50, the name of the firmware, is built from
     <ttps://chromium.googlesource.com/chromiumos/platform/ec>
+    - ebuild is `chromeos-base/chromeos-cr50`
+    - already installed to dut
   - flash from dut
-    - `gsctool -a -f` to get the RW version
+    - `gsctool -a -f` to get the running version
-      - 0.3.x for MP
-      - 0.4.x for PrePVT
+    - `gsctool -a -b /opt/google/cr50/firmware/cr50.bin.prod` to get the image version
     - `gsctool -a /opt/google/cr50/firmware/cr50.bin.prod` to flash
   - flash from host
     - `gsctool` to flash over usb